jhansche/ha-birdbuddy/README.md

 Custom integration for [Bird Buddy](https://mybirdbuddy.com/).

+This component makes use of the [pybirdbuddy](https://github.com/jhansche/pybirdbuddy) library for API calls, also available on [PyPI](https://pypi.org/project/pybirdbuddy/).

 **Prior To Installation**

 You will need your Bird Buddy `email` and `password`.

+> **Note**
+>
-Note: if your BirdBuddy account was created using SSO (Google, Facebook, etc), those methods will not work currently.
-To work around that, you can sign up a new account using email and password, and then invite that new account as a member of your main/owner account.
-Be aware that certain information or functionality may not be available to member accounts (for example, "off-grid" settings and firmware version).
+> If your BirdBuddy account was created using SSO (Google, Facebook, etc), those methods will
+> not work currently.
+To work around that, you can sign up a new account using email and password,
+> and then invite that new account as a member of your main/owner account.
+Be aware that certain
+> information or functionality may not be available to member accounts (for example, "off-grid"
+> settings and firmware version).
+>
+> Alternatively, you may reset the Bird Buddy unit and re-pair it with a new account that was created
+> with a password.
+See [Bird Buddy support](https://support.mybirdbuddy.com/hc/en-us/articles/9764938883089-Connecting-Bird-Buddy-to-a-different-Wi-Fi-network)
+> for more information.

 ## Installation